Learn how to make this skin soothing lotion – it’s perfect for smoothing over rough, dry, or flaky skin!

-Plantain is a beneficial green weed that commonly grows in yards and driveways.
+Plantain (Plantago spp) is a beneficial green weed that commonly grows in yards and driveways.
 You can use the leaves to make a fantastic infused oil, that can be incorporated into salves, lotions, creams and soaps.
 It’s excellent at soothing any type of itchy or inflamed skin condition.

 Lavender essential oil adds a light fragrance and some of its own skin-soothing properties.
-Another option is to add lavender buds to the oil, while infusing plantain, for a faint lavender scent.
+Another option is to add lavender buds to the oil, while you’re infusing the plantain, for a faint lavender scent.
 You could also skip the lavender, and just make an unscented lotion, instead.

 I chose sweet almond oil for its nourishing and skin softening properties, but you can use most any type of oil that you wish to, in order to customize this lotion for your preferences and the ingredients you have on hand.

 A scale works best for lotion making, so that every batch is consistent and without surprises, but I realize not everyone owns one, so developed this recipe so it can be measured by volume as well.

 A quick note, before we get into directions and details:

 The links to Mountain Rose Herbs in this article are affiliate links.
 If you click on one and make a purchase, I’ll earn a small commission for sending a customer their way.
 This doesn’t cost you anything extra.
 Thank you! :)

 Emulsifying Wax vs Beeswax

 This lotion uses vegetable emulsifying wax NF, instead of the beeswax used in some of my other recipes.
 Some versions out there are made from petroleum products or have sketchy additives, which is why I like to use only vegetable-derived Emulsifying Wax NF from Mountain Rose Herbs in my lotion recipes.
 The “NF” means it’s National Formulary approved, and made to a standardized formula, so any type of “NF” emulsifying wax that you find, should work in a comparable way.